 A spirit flies through the air in a sparkling, long-sleeved unitard and matching tutu.
 She grasps the hand of Ebenezer Scrooge and the two glide upward.

-Justine “Icy” Moral as Ghost of Christmas Past and Craig Wallace as Ebenezer Scrooge in the 2019 Ford’s Theatre production of A Christmas Carol, directed by Michael Baron.
+Justine “Icy” Moral and Craig Wallace in A Christmas Carol (2019).
 Photo by Carol Rosegg.

 A Holiday Tradition